erf-model/ERF/Docs/sphinx_doc/verification/verification.rst

 .. highlight:: rst

-Verification of PeleC
+Verification of ERF
 ---------------------

-Verification of PeleC uses `MASA
+Verification of ERF uses `MASA
 <https://github.com/manufactured-solutions/MASA>`_ and
-auto-differention tools to implement the Method of Manufactured Solutions into PeleC.
+auto-differention tools to implement the Method of Manufactured Solutions into ERF.

 The :math:`L_2` error norm for a quantity :math:`s` is defined as